quiettype/github-move/ISSUE_TEMPLATE.md

-# Expected behavior and actual behavior.
+# Expected behaviour and actual behaviour.

 # Steps to reproduce the problem.